 My work touches on that space between “place” and “self”—two concepts that on one hand are concrete and on the other hand are elusive.
-These concepts are so interconnected I cannot separate them, as if one does not exist without the other.
+The reciprocal relationship between place and self forms the core of my inspiration.
 My work is both meditative and literal, taking on the unique feel of being in a landscape—that feeling of space, the sun warming your skin, memories that are awoken by the scents, the sound of a bee nearby, the blurry flash of a bird that just passes your gaze.
 My work is a meditation on space and balance—that distills the experience of place and memory into the visual poetry of shapes and marks.

 Travel and nature are the inspiration for my work.
 I’m an avid adventurer and explorer of places off the beaten path—places/journeys that push the boundaries of self—long-distance trails, mountain summits, and far-away places.
 I have always examined the details of natural things, the texture of a rock, the color shades in a sunset, the way the wind feels on my skin.
 On the surface, I’m delighted by the beauty of it all and wish to capture that in my work, but there is also a primal quality to it that illuminates the connection between place and self, and how these concepts are linked to deeper parts of consciousness.

 My process begins with words, a list of words, or a poetic sequence of words, thoughts, or ideas.
-In this way, I consider my process to be conceptual.
-I explore and meditate on these words/ideas, and once I’m fully in that space, wrapped up in those thoughts, I let my body take over the process.
 My paintings are minimalist and expressive in their articulation, shifting between blocky shapes, and gestural movement and line.
 I spend a lot of time meditating on nature—it’s intimate complex textures balanced by wide open spaces, big skies and mountains.
 Both my sculptures and paintings capture this, with their complex detail balanced by solid color, big shapes, and open space.
 Among some of the words that influence my work are: distance, horizon, sun, moon/moonlight, butterfly, time, mountain, love, wind, silence, memories.

 PAINTINGS: